earth

 Greenhouse Gas Emissions

+Aviation industry operations are divided into two major aspects: Aircraft operations, and ground operations.
+The GHG emissions produced from aircraft operations account for more than 99% of total Scope 1 and Scope 2 emissions.
 Since 2016, EVA Air has been conducting GHG inventories and obtained third-party verification in accordance with ISO 14064-1.
-Measures cover aviation fuels and GHG sources in our main Taiwan operating sites.
-In addition, the new ISO 14064-1:2018 has been introduced since 2020, expanding the inventory of Other Indirect GHG Emission Sources.
-From 2023 onwards, the scope of inventory is expanded to include all operating sites worldwide, including airports/stations and offices.
+Measures cover aviation fuels and GHG sources in our owned facilities in Taiwan.
+In addition, the ISO 14064-1:2018 has been introduced since 2020, expanding the inventory of Other Indirect GHG Emission Sources.
+From 2023 onwards, the scope of inventory is expanded to include all globally operated sites under operational control, including airports/stations and offices.
 This has resulted in a slight increase in both Direct Emissions from Non-Aircraft and in Indirect Emissions from Energy as compared to the previous year.
 With rapid recovery in the aviation market since COVID-19 has waned, Direct Emissions from Aircraft Operations have returned to a level similar to that of the pre-pandemic period.

 (Scope1)